Continuing the Principles in practice series, this blog looks at how we make research accessible and what that actually looks like in social research.

 Inclusion from the outset

-Accessible research starts at the design stage.
-This means thinking carefully about who needs to be included, whether the sampling approach reaches them, and whether any groups are unintentionally excluded by decisions about method, timing or mode.
+Accessible research needs to be thought about from the start: thinking carefully about who needs to be included and whether any groups are unintentionally excluded through the method, timing or the type of research.

 Removing barriers to participation

-Barriers are often best identified by the people directly affected by them.
-This is where co‑production and co-design, as we’ve explored previously in this blog series, can help us to work directly with participants to inform our approach, resulting in improved engagement.
+These types of barriers are often best identified by the people directly affected by them.
+That’s where co‑production and co-design can come in.
+As previously explored in the series, working directly with participants helps to inform a better approach, which means better responses.

 Diversity, transparency and responsibility

-The importance of accessibility continues through to analysis and reporting.
+Accessibility is also important during analysis and reporting.
 Findings must be usable and meaningful for different audiences.
-Our commitment is to use clear, non‑technical language, explain methods and limitations openly, and present findings in ways that supports understanding rather than assuming specialist knowledge.
+Researchers need to use clear, non‑technical language, explain methods and limitations openly, and present findings in ways that support understanding rather than assuming specialist knowledge.

-Creating a number of audience-specific outputs is a good example.
-Visual formats like infographics make findings clear and engaging to the general public, whilst detailed practice learning notes can help practitioners understand the implications of our findings for their work.
+Visual formats like infographics make findings clear and engaging, whilst detailed practice learning notes can help practitioners understand the how our research affects or translates to their work.

 A continuous process

-What accessibility looks like can differ from project to project.
-It is shaped by who the research is for, what is being explored, and where barriers to participation are most likely to arise.
-Here are two examples of where accessibility was a key part of the research process, focusing on neuro-inclusive support.
+What accessibility looks like can vary from project to project.
+It is shaped by who the research is for, what is being explored, and where barriers to participation are most likely to be.
+These two examples from our research look at how different accessibility approaches are needed based on the context.

-We explored how gambling and gambling harms were experienced by neurodivergent people for our co-design and co-production blog.
-Here, we return to that research to highlight how accessibility was also embedded throughout the project, shaping how people could take part, engage with materials, and use the final outputs.
+The team explored how gambling and gambling harms were experienced by neurodivergent people, as discussed before in our co-design and co-production blog.
+We look again at that research to show how accessibility was built in from the start, shaping participation and how the final tools for practitioners were created.

 Sensitive and inclusive approaches for dementia post-diagnostic support